-- in the case of school mergers the employee may elect to be employed at her/his existing salary for a period of forty (40) school weeks at the merged school or in any other school – provided that the board of trustees of that school gives consent – from the effective date of the disestablishment of the position and the provisions of clause 4.4.1(a) and clause 4.4.1(b) of Appendix 4 apply;
+- in the case of school mergers the employee may elect to be employed at their existing salary for a period of forty (40) school weeks at the merged school or in any other school – provided that the school board of that school gives consent – from the effective date of the disestablishment of the position and the provisions of clause 4.4.1(a) and clause 4.4.1(b) of Appendix 4 apply;

-- in the case of school closure the employee may be supernumerary for forty (40) school weeks in any other school provided that the board of trustees of that school gives consent;
+- in the case of school closure the employee may be supernumerary for forty (40) school weeks in any other school provided that the school board of that school gives consent;

-- the employee may elect to take up her/his supernumerary employment at the same school or at any other school at the request of the employee and with the approval of the original employer and the board of trustees at the other school;
+- the employee may elect to take up her/his supernumerary employment at the same school or at any other school at the request of the employee and with the approval of the original employer and the school board at the other school;

 - the employer will encourage the employee to find a suitable alternative permanent teaching position and will meet the actual and reasonable expenses of attending interviews at other schools where prior approval is given;